 Can I receive credit toward field education units from previous internships I have completed?

 No. The field education curriculum is specifically designed to fulfill graduation requirements of the MSW Program.
 Transfer units are not accepted toward the field education requirements.

 How many field education units do I have to complete during the MSW program?

 Students complete a total of 16 units of field education (3 units per semester for field education courses and 1 unit per semester for field seminar courses), except for Advanced Standing students, who complete 8 units of field education.

 How many hours and days will I be in my field internship?

+Students in the traditional two- and four-year program options are required to complete a total of 960 field hours, or 480 field hours per academic year.
+Students in the Advanced Standing program options complete a total of 600 field hours over two semesters.
 Students are required to complete a minimum of 16 field hours per week (two- and four-year program options), or 20 hours per week (one- and two-year Advanced Standing program options).
 Students are also required to track their hours on a Field Internship Time Log, which will be submitted at the end of each semester as verification of their completion of field hours.
 Field days are usually scheduled on days when students do not attend classes on campus.
-Field days and hours are traditionally Monday–Friday, 8 a.m.–5 p.m.
+Field days and hours are traditionally Monday–Friday, 8 a.m.-5 p.m.
 Students are required to complete at least one eight-hour field day per week, and may inquire if the agency will allow the student to break up the other eight hours over two days.
 Days and hours are ultimately arranged between the field instructor and student, and approved by the university field faculty.